yanglangfei/FontDroid/README.md

 I think the attributes names are self explanatory, but let me say:

-* `typefaceAssetPath` - Set font from the specified font data
+* TypefaceAssetPath - Set font from the specified font data
-* `typefaceFilePath` - Set font from the specified font file.
+* TypefaceFilePath - Set font from the specified font file.
-* `typefaceCache` - Load font from cache, default value is true.
+* TypefaceCache - Load font from cache, default value is true.

 ###### 1. Set in a single widget.